 This year, the 12th edition of the KPMG Survey of Sustainability Reporting 2022 provides analysis of the sustainability and Environment, Social and Governance (ESG) reports from 5,800 companies across 58 countries and jurisdictions including Malaysia – making it the most extensive survey analysis in the series to date.

-It acts as a guide for those preparing their own organisation’s sustainability report.
-It also supports investors, asset managers and ratings agencies who now factor sustainability or ESG information into their corporate performance and risk assessments.
+The publication reflects on the current state of reporting and overarching business strategies that can enable companies to meet increasing regulatory expectations.
+It also acts as a guide for those preparing their own organization’s sustainability report, and supports investors, asset managers and ratings agencies who now factor sustainability or ESG information into their corporate performance and risk assessments.

 Find out how Malaysian companies performed compared to their international peers:

 Key Malaysia insights

 - One of the seven Asia Pacific countries, territories and jurisdictions that have sustainability reporting rates higher than 90 percent (at 99 percent), with Japan (100 percent), Singapore (100 percent), South Korea (99 percent), Thailand (97 percent), Taiwan (94 percent) and Pakistan (91 percent) being the other six.